 The Royal Bengal Tiger

-Tigers are one of the most enigmatic cats on our planet.
-Even when one thinks of Indian wildlife, he/she can picture the image of an elusive striped cat walking across the forest floor with an illustrious royal charm.
-The Royal Bengal Tiger is blessed with black stripes painted over its entire body that aids it to dissolve with the background when they are hunting.
+Tigers are one of the most enigmatic cats on the planet.
+The representation of Indian wildlife is often an elusive striped cat walking across the forest floor with an illustrious royal charm.
+The Royal Bengal Tiger has black stripes painted over its entire body that aids in disguise when hunting.
 Also called the Indian Tiger, they are considered the most powerful nocturnal hunters and can travel several miles in search of their prey.
 Despite their fearsome reputation, tigers generally avoid humans.

 The Indian Leopard

-Visitors wanting to witness these elegant and powerful Indian Cats can find them in Ranthambore National Park and the Sariska Tiger Reserve.
+Travelers wishing to witness these elegant and powerful Indian Cats can find them in Ranthambore National Park, Jhalana Leopard Sanctuary, and the Sariska Tiger Reserve.

 Did you know the glorious snow leopard is a holder of many records?
 They are the highest living land predator and the only cat that cannot roar.
 They also have the longest tail in proportion to their body length which they use for balance and to wrap it around their body to keep warm.